newcompany123/Subway_server/README.md

 ```

 Our Facebook Login API address is basic information.\
-In this code, we assume that the user divided 'app.config.settings' into three parts: local, dev and production.\
+In this code, we assume that the user divided 'app.config.settings' into three parts: local, dev and prod(production).\
 To make this test code available both in local and production environments, URL_HOST need to be set for each environment as the code above.